thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 Given that a PSA attester is typically found in a constrained device, it MAY NOT emit CBOR preferred serializations ({{Section 4.1 of RFC8949}}).
-Therefore, the receiver (e.g., a Verifier) MUST be a variation-tolerant decoder.
+Therefore, the receiver (e.g., a Verifier) MUST be a variation-tolerant CBOR decoder.

-Cryptographic protection is obtained by wrapping the `psa-token` map in a COSE Web Token (CWT) {{!RFC8392}}.
+Cryptographic protection is obtained by wrapping the `psa-token` claims-set in a COSE Web Token (CWT) {{!RFC8392}}.
 For asymmetric key algorithms, the signature structure MUST be a tagged (18) COSE_Sign1.
 For symmetric key algorithms, the signature structure MUST be a tagged (17) COSE_Mac0.

-Acknowledging the variety of markets, regulations and use cases in which the PSA attestation token can be used, this specification does not impose any strong requirement on the cryptographic algorithms that need to be supported by Attesters and Verifiers.
-It is assumed that the flexibility provided by the COSE format is sufficient to deal with the level of cryptographic agility needed to adapt to specific use cases.
-For interoperability considerations, it is RECOMMENDED that commonly adopted algorithms are used, such as those discussed in {{COSE-ALGS}}).
+Acknowledging the variety of markets, regulations and use cases in which the PSA attestation token can be used, the baseline profile does not impose any strong requirement on the cryptographic algorithms that need to be supported by Attesters and Verifiers.
+The flexibility provided by the COSE format should be sufficient to deal with the level of cryptographic agility needed to adapt to specific use cases.
+It is RECOMMENDED that commonly adopted algorithms are used, such as those discussed in {{COSE-ALGS}}.
 It is expected that receivers (Verifiers and Relying Parties) will accept a wider range of algorithms, while Attesters would produce PSA tokens using only one such algorithm.

 The CWT CBOR tag (61) is not used.
 An application that needs to exchange PSA attestation tokens can wrap the serialised COSE_Sign1 or COSE_Mac0 in the media